 What potatoes are best for home fries?

-We recommend Russet or Yukon Gold potatoes for homemade home fries.
-Keep reading to learn why!
+We recommend Russet or Yukon Gold potatoes for breakfast potatoes or home fries.
+Here's how they compare:

 Russet potatoes are considered a "starchy" (or "floury") potato.
 They get crisp on the outside and fluffy on the inside when baked, due to their low moisture content.
 However, because of this, russet potatoes are also more likely to fall apart when cooked.
 Russet potatoes have a thick skin, so you may prefer to peel them.
 But, while peeling can help with texture, you do lose some of the potato flavor in the skin.